Battle of Racibórz

+The battle

 On 20 March 1241, units of the Mongol Army reached the Oder near Raciborz, and began to cross the river.
 Duke Mieszko II the Fat, aware of this, decided to attack the invaders while they were busy trying to get across the Oder.

+Aftermath

 After the battle, Mieszko's army headed towards Legnica, where Christian forces under Duke Henry II the Pious concentrated to engage the Mongols in the Battle of Legnica.